weibeld-personalisation/windows/README.md

 wsl --unregister <Distribution>
 ```

 These commands are best executed in a Windows shell, such as PowerShell or Command Prompt.
-However, you can also run the `wsl` command from Linux (as mentioned, you can run Windows executables from Linux in WSL), however, in that case, you _must_ append the `.exe` extension, so the command that you have to use from Linux would be `wsl.exe`.
+However, you can also run the `wsl` command from Linux (as mentioned, you can run Windows executables from Linux in WSL), but in that case, you _must_ append the `.exe` extension, so the command that you have to use from Linux would be `wsl.exe`.

 > You can find the complete documentation of the `wsl` command in the [WSL documentation](https://learn.microsoft.com/en-us/windows/wsl/basic-commands).